Gurrt/software-process/assignment-1/cause_1.md

   testing it during every step.
 In some cases this was done, with the front-end for example.
-The front-end was made by [Development Seed](https://developmentseed.org/) and the non-interactive part of this went live before the rest of healthcare.gov.
-This part of the healthcare.gov website was generally well received and appreciated for its modern take on government websites.(CITATION NEEDED).
+The front-end was made by [Development Seed](https://developmentseed.org/) and the non-interactive part of this went live before the rest of HealthCare.gov.
+This part of the HealthCare.gov website was generally well received and appreciated for its modern take on government websites.(CITATION NEEDED).
 While the system as a whole was only tested two weeks before launch.
 Which was too short to find all important bugs, and too close to launch to fix all the problems that were found.

-* Evaluation: This principle assumes an interative approach, which was not present during the building of healthcare.gov.
+* Evaluation: This principle assumes an interative approach, which was not present during the building of HealthCare.gov.
 So this principle was not followed at all.
 * Change Requests: Sources state that the Obama administration often changed the requirements.
 (CITATION NEEDED) Which probably has caused some hardship with the changes trickling down to all the contractors, but there is a lack of documentation on how the changes were documented and implemented.

-### Which principles could help healthcare.gov
+### Which principles could help HealthCare.gov?

-As stated above, a stricter monitoring of the deliverables by the contractors couldhave helped this project.
+As stated above, a stricter monitoring of the deliverables by the contractors could have helped this project.
 What also could have prevented the failure was a better focus on product and evaluation.
 If a more Agile way of working was promoted, with small deliverables, that can be tested.
 Then perhaps bugs and the wrong scale for the architecture could have been identified earlier,